Running OpenTalk in Kubernetes

 ports:

-Redis is used as a cache only — no persistent storage needed.
+Redis is used for session synchronization only — no persistent storage needed.
+Since Redis is not exposed outside the cluster, no password is required.

 apiVersion: apps/v1